-"Sir," he thundered out, turning round upon him, as a terrier turns on a wounded rat, and annihilating him with one glance from those formidable eyes of his, "keep your suggestions till they're asked for.
+'Sir!' he thundered out, turning round upon him as a terrier turns on a wounded rat, and annihilating him with one glance from those formidable eyes of his.
+'Keep your suggestions till they're asked for.
 How dare you presume to dictate?
 Don't forget your place.
-And be careful how you implicate members of important families."
-For, though Alexis Selistoff didn't mind acknowledging (with a shudder) to Olga Mireff, a noblewoman born and his own equal in rank, that his brother Sergius's son was a possible traitor and Nihilist, he couldn't bring himself y good humor Police in St. gusto that the ed the ends of g bronzed fingiant to look and clear-cut, giant to look and clear-cut, f seemed the let might beilitary service t and colossal e bearing and ained soldier. a grim smile ruel thin lips. mured, musiand ruminatin to earth at ow, these burthough!" the Alexis Selisto endure that a mere departmental clerk like this fellow Nikita should dare to cast aspersions of so damning a character upon his nephew and heir of his superior officer.
-And he felt instinctively sure his subordinate was on the very point of saying, "Has it ever occurred to your excellency to consider that Number Five Hundred might not impossibly be your excellency's own nephew, Sergius Selistoff the younger?"
-That was an insult no issue of the Selistoff blood would ever brook for a moment from a whipper-snapper of a secretary.
+And be careful how you implicate members of important families.'

+For though Alexis Selistoff didn't mind acknowledging (with a shudder) to Olga Mireff, a noblewoman born, and his own equal in rank, that his brother Sergius's son was a possible traitor and Nihilist, he couldn't bring himself to endure that a mere departmental clerk like this fellow Nikita should dare to cast aspersions of so damning a character upon the nephew and heir of his superior officer.
+And he felt instinctively sure his subordinate was on the very point of saying, 'Has it ever occurred to your Excellency to consider that Number Five Hundred might not impossibly be your Excellency's own nephew, Sergius Selistoff the younger?'
+That was an insult no issue of the Selistoff blood ever brooked for moment from a whipper-snapper of a secretary.

 The chief clerk withered up.
 He retired into his shell.
+Your Excellency was observing? he said with the cowed air of a whipped spaniel.

+Alexis Selistoff leaned back in his swinging chair and

+composed himself.

-"Your excellency was observing?" he said, with the cowed air of a whipped spaniel.
-Alexis Selistoff leaned back in his swinging chair and composed himself.
-"I was observing," he went on, still somewhat ruffled by the contretémps, "that from the very first we knew Ossinsky to be one of three persons intrusted by Ruric Brassoff with some fatal secret.
-These latest letters just intercepted at Kieff and forwarded here this morning supply us with two new facts of considerable value.
-They show us conclusively that the second of the three persons is Valerian Stefanovic, a refugee at Paris; and Valerian Stefanovic has now lost the clew.
-We have thus only one person left of the original three: the person denoted in the cipher as Number Four.
-And Number Four, we now know, must be living at Moscow."
-"Unless we can get Number Four's real name Ie retired into ng?'' he said, pauiel.
+'I was observing,' he went on, still somewhat ruffled oy the contretemps, 'that from the very first we knew Ossinsky to be one of three persons entrusted by Ruric Brassoff with some fatal secret.
+These latest letters, just intercepted at Kieff and forwarded here this morning.

+supply us with two new facts of considerable value.
+They show us conclusively that the second of the three persons is Valerian Stefanovic, a refugee at Paris; and Valerian Stefanovic has now lost the clue.
+We have thus only one person left of the original three, the person denoted in the cipher as Number Four.
+And Number Four, we now know, must be living at Moscow.'